hamidgasmi/training.computerscience.cloud.aws/README.md

 		- For 10 websites hosted with their own DNS name and SSL certificate, we need 10 CLB
 	- It can offload SSL connections: receives HTTPS and forward it to backend as HTTP
 - It supports some HTTP/HTTPS feature:
-	- It'sn't application aware (not a layer 7 device) but...
+	- It'sn't application aware (not a layer 7 device) but
 	- It supports some HTTP/HTTPS features: "X-Forwarded" and "Sticky sessions"
 	- It supports health checks for HTTP/HTTPS (see health checks)
 - Listener Configuration allows